-In my time as a blogger and web designer, I’ve learned a lot about the various tools that can make life easier.
+In my time as a blogger and web developer, I’ve learned a lot about the various tools that can make life easier.
 Tons of people (who are way smarter than me) have created plugins, applications, and websites that are a blogger’s best friend.

 Below is a list of various products that are AMAZING and worth the investment.
 I’ll be posting in-depth reviews of each, which will be linked from this page, to give you an idea of why I love them and how I use them for my blogs.

-Name.com - I use Name.com to buy all my domains.
+Name.com - I use Name.com to buy most of my domains.
 They have the best search interface I’ve ever seen – if the domain I want is already taken, they provide suggestions for related terms or phrases that are available.
 Name.com makes it easy to manage all the domains I own without spending hours trying to figure out where to click.

 Gravity Forms - Gravity Forms is, hands down, the best forms plugin I’ve ever used.
 With tons of add-ons for things like Paypal integration, mailing lists (Aweber, MailChimp, and many more), and even file uploads, Gravity Forms allows you to make any kind of form you want quickly and easily.
 While the developer version is a little pricy, you can get Gravity Forms for one site for just $39.